open-make/airtrack-doc-website/index.md

 On the framework is a lot space to place e.g. further tracking devices.
 The computational tasks are performed with a Arduino Uno microcontroller.

+![](models/airtrack_480x366001.stl){color: grey}

 ### Disclaimer: Construction complexity

 Some parts are more difficult to construct than others.
-Mainly the central plexiglass box is difficult to build with a improvised work place.
+Mainly the central plexiglass box is difficult to build with an improvised work place.
 Precise cutting of the plexiglass is needed to ensure airtight manufacturing.
+Further, a workshop might use UV glue for the box which provides a good quality.

 If you have access to a workshop, we recommend you to get the air table constructed there.
-In general it's better to have large parts of the Airtrack manufactured professionally.
+In general it's better to have large fraction of the Airtrack manufactured professionally.

-![](models/airtrack_480x366001.stl){color: grey}

-## Size and stunts
+## Size and struts

-The amount of stunts you will need depends on the hight of the table, and how well you can cut the 2 m stunts into pieces.
-For the default table (height = 400 mm
+The amount of strut profiles you need depends on the hight of the table, and how well you can cut the 2 m strut profiles into pieces.
+For the default table (height = 400 mm) it takes 6m (= 3 pieces).

 References: [Nashaat MA, Oraby H, Sachdev RN, Winter Y, Larkum ME.
 Air-Track: a real-world floating environment for active sensing in head-fixed mice.
 J Neurophysiol.
 116(4):1542-1553, 2016](https://pubmed.ncbi.nlm.nih.gov/27486102/)